Can I use coatings ‘to seal in’ mold spores?

 After water damage has occurred, wood and other porous materials need to breathe and dry out completely to stop the growth of mold and prevent recurrences.
 Applying a coating over moist materials and mold spores only locks the moisture in, creating a perfect environment for mold to flourish beneath the coating.

-Here's what one company has to say about the mold resistance of their coatings:
+Read this to learn what one company has to say about the mold resistance of their coatings.
+Also watch the video below to understand more about mold coating products.

 What should I do instead of using coatings to seal in mold?